adicu/learn.devfe.st/datascience/index.md

 ## Visualizing Maps

 Anything in which location makes an impact on analysis or can be represented by location is likely going to be a geospatial problem.
 With different computational tools, we can create beautiful and meaningful visualizations that tell us about how location affects a given trend.
-To show this, we’ll use the python module `geojsonio` to visualize data across the United States.
+To show this, we'll use the python module `geojsonio` to visualize data across the United States.

 Data typically comes in the form of a few fundamental data types: strings, floats, integers, and booleans.
 Geospatial data, however, uses a different set of data types for its analyses.
-Using the `shapely` module, we’ll review what these different data types look like.
+Using the `shapely` module, we'll review what these different data types look like.

 `shapely` has a class called `geometry` that contains different geometric objects.
 Using this module we'll import the needed data types: